awillborn/abs_talk/munch_draft.md

 to answer these questions for a given species you have to know the right choice point where the distinction matters. in other words, you have to know something about the animal's goals and landscape of potential means to achieving them in a context.
 Choice points involving the following behaviors have been used to document individual specific recognition in the respective animals(Reviewed in Aquiloni and Tricarico 2015):

-* dyadic predator inspection in fish
+* dyadic predator inspection in fish (Bshary 2006, Griffiths and Ward 2006, Hsu, Earley and Wolf 2006)

 * hermit crab shell trading

 * mantis shrimp burrow contests

 * crayfish dominance displays

 **REFERENCES**

+Fish Cognition and Behavior 2006, ed.
+Brown and Laland:

+- Bshary 2006 Machiavellian Intelligence in Fishes
+- Griffiths and Ward 2006 Social Recognition of Conspecifics
+- Hsu, Earley and Wolf 2006 Aggressive Behaviour in Fish: Integrating Information about  Contest Costs

+Chittka 2017 Bee cognition.
+Current Biology Magazine

 Aquiloni and Tricarico 2015 Social Recognition in Invertebrates Dukas 2005.
 Effects of predation risk on pollinators and plants Behaviorism, Private Events, and the Molar View of Behavior [William M Baum](https://www.ncbi.nlm.nih.gov/pubmed/?term=Baum%20WM%5BAuthor%5D&cauthor=true&cauthor_uid=22532740) 2002